 What Measure Is a Mook?: Killing NPCs you converse with often gives you Dark Side points, but as for the mooks defending those NPCs?
 Oh, go ahead and slaughter them all, the game won't punish you for it.

-What the Hell, Hero?: If you give the Black Codex to the Dark Council, the Minister of Intelligence (formally Keeper) will call you out on giving the guys who just spent the whole story screwing you over the one object that could have helped improve Imperial life.
+What the Hell, Hero?: At the end of the Imperial Agent story, if the Agent give the Black Codex to the Dark Council, the Minister of Intelligence (formally Keeper) will call the Agent out on giving the guys who just spent the whole story screwing them over the one object that could have helped improve Imperial life.

 World of Snark: Naturally, this being a BioWaregame.
 Every player character gets plenty of opportunities to get their snark on, and has at least one smartass companion, and more than a few of the people they deal with get snarky as well.